Wildvoyager

 The Trans-Siberian railway

 All Trans-Siberian trains depart from Moscow’s Yaroslavsky station.
-They further split into three different routes depending on their course.
-You can select the preferred route based on what you want to see and experience.
+They further split into three different routes, depending on their course.
+You can select your preferred route based on what you want to see and experience.

-The proper Trans-Siberian railway from Moscow to Vladivostok is the original Siberian express route.
-The route stretches at 9,258 km or 6,152 miles and takes approximately seven days to complete the rail journey.
+The proper Trans-Siberian railway from Moscow to Vladivostok is the original Siberian Express route.
+The route stretches for 9,258 km, or 6,152 miles, and takes approximately seven days to complete the rail journey.

-It is also one of the longest and classic out of the three Trans-Siberian railway routes.
+It is also one of the longest and most classic of the three Trans-Siberian railway routes.
 The train journey crosses the entire territory of Russia to Vladivostok, situated above northeastern China.

 The stunning Lake Baikal in Southern Siberia